 Atos Origin shares are traded on the Paris Eurolist Market under Euroclear code 5173 ISIN FR0000051732.
 They were first listed in Paris in 1995.
-The shares are not listed on any other stock exchange and Atos Origin SA is the only listed company in the Group.
+The shares are not listed on any 5.4 Contacts0145.5 Financial calendar0145.6 Sharetrading performance015 other stock exchange and Atos Origin SA is the only listed company in the Group.

-5.1 TRADING OF SHARES (EURONEXT)
+5.1 Trading of shares (Euronext)

+Number of shares 69,720,462

+Sector classification Information Technology

+Main index CAC AllShares

-Number of shares Sector classification Main index Other indices : 69,720,462 : Information Technology : CAC AllShares : CAC IT, CAC IT20, CAC Next20, Euronext 100, SBF120
+Other indices CAC IT, CAC IT20, CAC Next20, Euronext 100, SBF120

-Market : Eurolist segment A
+Market Eurolist segment A

-Trading place : Euronext Paris (France)
+Trading place Euronext Paris (France)

-Tickers : ATO (Euronext)
+Tickers ATO (Euronext)

-Code ISIN : FR0000051732
+Code ISIN FR0000051732

-Payability PEA/SRD : Yes/Yes
+Payability PEA/SRD Yes/Yes

 The main tickers are: